r5py/r5py/docs/user-guide/user-manual/advanced-use.md

 ```

 By default, snapping takes into consideration all network nodes that support
-{class}`TransportMode.WALK<r5py.TransportMode>`, and that are within search
+{class}`TransportMode.WALK<r5py.TransportMode>`, and that are within a search
 radius of 1600 metres.
 In other words, points are snapped to the closest path
-that is accessible on foot, within a maximum of 1.6 kilometres.
+that is accessible on foot, within a maximum distance of 1.6 kilometres.

 Both parameters can be adjusted.
 For example, to snap to network nodes
 that are drivable, within 500 m, use the following code: